 |Q. ||What is the IRS data retrieval tool and how does it work?|

 |A. ||The IRS data retrieval tool allows applicants who have already filed their federal income tax returns to prefill the answers to some questions on the FAFSA by transferring data from their federal income tax returns.
 This can save the family some time in completing the FAFSA.
 It may also reduce the likelihood that your FAFSA will be selected for verification.|

 - While completing an original online FAFSA or updating an existing FAFSA, eligible applicants will be provided with an opportuinty to use the IRS data retrieval tool.
 Applicants may be asked a few screening questions to determine their eligibity to use the tool.
 Eligible applicants who choose to use the tool will be temporarily transferred to the IRS web site, where they will be asked a few questions to authenticate themselves.
 The applicant will then be return to the FAFSA web site where they will complete the rest of the FAFSA.

 - If an independent applicant is married and files separate federal income tax returns or a dependent applicant's parents are married and file separate federal income tax returns, the applicant will not be able to use the IRS data retrieval tool.
 Applicants who have filed a foreign income tax return instead of or in addition to a US income tax return will be unable to use the IRS data retrieval tool.
-Also, the IRS data retrieval tool is available only to taxpayers who have a valid Social Security number.
 Taxpayers who file income tax returns using a TAX ID Number (TIN) will not be able to use the tool.

 |Q. ||How do I apply for TLU scholarships and grants?|